quantumyeasthacker/RL-for-bacterial-control/README.md

-Work in progress developing deep reinforcement learning algorithms to study the interplay of time-varying nutrient and antibiotic protocols in resistance development and adaptation in bacteria
+Work in progress testing LSTM implementation for comparison with "frame stacked" MLP (found in main branch).